Syndicode

 Software Development Process: Business analysis on the project

-As soon as the initial requirements are gathered, the business analyst creates wireframes.
+First, the business analyst creates wireframes.
 They look like hand-written sketches that provide a rough idea of what a future app will look like.
 They will be further sent to the customer for approval to make sure both the customer and the development team are on the same page.
 If everything is okay, the wireframes are given to the UX/UI design team.

 Alongside the wireframes, the business analyst creates a document where all the requirements are specified.
 For example, if we speak about authorization, a user should be able to log in, reset a password, or change the email address.
 All these conditions should be mentioned in this document.